HelloJowet/second_brain/docs/dev_ops/services/authentication/keycloak.md

 # 🗝 Keycloak

-## Resolve Local Naming
+## Docker compose

+### Resolve local naming

-Keycloak is accessed via two routes: host.docker.internal (from the backend) and localhost (from the frontend).
+Sometimes Keycloak is accessed via multiple routes.
+For example `host.docker.internal` (from a backend) and `localhost` (from a frontend).
 To ensure consistent access, an additional hostname is introduced that works for both.

-Add the following entry to your /etc/hosts file to resolve keycloak.internal to your local machine:
+Add the following entry to your `/etc/hosts` file to resolve `keycloak.internal` to your local machine:

 ```sh
 echo -e '127.0.0.1\tkeycloak.internal' | sudo tee -a /etc/hosts